Let’s face it, every business, large or small, needs office furniture. This means that the prices for said furniture, are constantly competing.

 A lumbar support helps promote good posture and comfort for the spine.
 It fills the space between the base of your posterior and the gap it would have from the back of the chair.
 It is designed to support the natural curvature of your spine, to reduce to cause of back pain.

 Our instinct when working at a desk, is unfortunately to slouch.
 Slouching for periods of time can cause long term back issues, and even result in time off work.
 This is not something you or your employee needs.
 Having the correct support really does go a long way.

 The only downfall to a good lumbar support chair, is the cost.
 A brand new lumbar supported chair could cost you up to £800, and even more so.
 Buying a second hand chair is a third of this price.

 Having the right support in place can avoid all of the above, and even save you money.
 You are now able to help your staff’s backs, and your bank balance at the same time.

 In addition to this, are the environmental factors.
-By recycling used furniture, you’re basically playing your part in the climate change epidemic.
+By recycling used office furniture, you’re basically playing your part in the climate crisis tackling.
 All round, it’s a win win.